wilkie/offline-crawler/README.md

 This builds static versions of certain sections of the code.org site.

+## Other Documentation:

+* [`LOCALIZING.md`](LOCALIZING.md): Comments on localizing offline modules.
+* [`modules/README.md`](modules/README.md): What a "module description" looks like.

 ## Dependencies

 This is entirely written as a bash script.
 This is precisely so that it does not require a lot of maintenance.
 So it just requires `bash`, `sed`, `grep`, `cut`, and `wget`.
-All but `wget` are commonly pre-installed into a Unix enviroment such as OS X and Linux.
+All but `wget` are commonly pre-installed into a Unix-ish enviroment such as OS X and Linux.

+Other dependencies it might use are downloaded as it needs it.
+This includes `ffmpeg` (video transcoding to compress videos) and `jq` (JSON parser to help find assets.)
+It should properly work on both ARM and X86 machines as tested on Linux.

 ## Basic Usage